Roiqk7/dotfiles/README.md

 # Toubleshooting

 ## Too many files open
-If you get this error message after running `:PackerSync` then go into a terminal and enter this piece of code `ulimit -n 10240`.
+If you get this error message after running `:PackerSync` then go into a terminal and enter this piece of code: `ulimit -n 10240`.
 Note that this is not a permanent solution.
 It will increase the maximum number of files just for the current session.